Helpful feeding information for your school-age child

 Let children help with meal planning and preparation.

-Serve meals at the table, instead of in front of the TV, to avoid distractions.
+Serve meals at the table, instead of in front of the TV.
+Also put away cell phones and tablets to avoid distractions.

 Healthy food choices